Pope reaffirms ban on women priests, assails disobedience

 A record 87,000 Austrians left the Church in 2010, many in reaction to sexual abuse scandals.

-Later on Thursday, the pope washed and dried the feet of 12 priests in a ceremony commemorating Christ’s gesture of humility toward his apostles on the night before he died.
+Later on Thursday, the pope was due to wash the feet of 12 priests in a ceremony commemorating Christ’s gesture of humility toward his apostles on the night before he died.

-On Good Friday, he will hold two services marking Christ’s crucifixion, including a Via Crucis (Way of the Cross) procession around the ruins of Rome’s Colosseum.

-He says an Easter Eve mass on Saturday night and on Sunday will deliver an “Urbi et Orbi” (to the city and the world) blessing and message.

-Additional reporting by Tom Heneghan in Paris, Michael Shields in Vienna and Catherine Hornby in Rome; Editing by Lisa Shumaker
+Additional reporting by Tom Heneghan in Paris, Michael Shields in Vienna and Catherine Hornby in Rome